 1. What do you mean by Analytics?

-Analytics is the disclosure and correspondence of various examples in information.
+Analytics is the disclosure and correspondence of various examples in the information.
 It helps us settling on the better choice, it works like a client’s input to a specific item/benefit.
 Computerized Analytics is a mix of numerical measurements and PC programs.

 Google Analytics gives a heap of information and bits of knowledge and each information example is vital yet at the same time, there are a few ranges where we can concentrate more like – Traffic Sources – Bounce and Exit Rate – Top Performing Pages/Landing Pages – Unique Vs. Returning Visitors – Funnel and Goal conversions.